2018 United States House of Representatives elections in Texas: District 25

-The 25th district stretches from the outer suburbs of Fort Worth, including Burleson and Cleburne down into rural Central Texas, and takes in the Austin exurbs of Dripping Springs, Lakeway, West Lake Hills, as well as parts of downtown Austin.
-The current Representative from District 25 is Republican Roger Williams, serving since 2013.
-Williams was reelected with 58.4% of the vote in 2016.
-The district has a PVI of R+11.
+The 25th district stretches from the outer suburbs of Fort Worth, including Burleson and Cleburne down into rural Central Texas, and takes in the Austin exurbs of Dripping Springs, Lakeway, West Lake Hills, and parts of downtown Austin.
+Incumbent Republican Roger Williams, who had represented the district since 2013, ran for re-election.
+He was re-elected with 58.4% of the vote in 2016.
+The district had a PVI of R+11.